Great news: Abdominoplasty (“tummy tuck”) has been

 President of Australian society of plastic surgeons

-Led by Dr Steve Merten, Pure Aesthetics in Macqaurie Street has been the “mummy makeover” practice of choice in Sydney for over 20 years.
+Led by Dr Steve Merten, Pure Aesthetics in Macquarie Street in the CBD of Sydney, is the plastic surgery practice of choice in Sydney for over 20 years.

-Dr Merten is Supervisor of Plastic Surgery training at Concord Hospital, one of Sydney's major public hospitals and was previously Fellowship Director in Advanced Cosmetic & Plastic Surgery at Macquarie University Hospital.
-He has personally trained over 30 local and international plastic surgeons.
-He also holds academic appointment at Macquarie University and has a major teaching plastic surgery unit at Macquarie University Hospital.
+Dr Merten is one of Sydney’s most experienced Specialist Plastic Surgeons, since 2002.
+He has acted as Supervisor of Plastic Surgery training at Concord Hospital, one of Sydney's major public hospitals and Fellowship Director in Advanced Cosmetic & Plastic Surgery at Macquarie University Hospital.
+He has personally trained over 50 local and international plastic surgeons.
+He holds an academic appointment at Macquarie University (Senior Lecturer in Surgery) and continues to train and provide plastic surgery services at several major Sydney teaching plastic surgery hospitals, including Concord Hospital, Macquarie University Hospital and Hunters Hill Private Hospital.

 Dr Merten has published his research and concepts extensively in international and local surgical journals and is a frequently invited speaker and educator to a wide range of plastic surgery conferences and workshops.